The best presenters understand the power of their breath and know how to use it to their advantage when speaking.

-It’s the most natural human function on earth many of us still don’t do it properly when we’re under pressure.
+It’s the most natural human function on earth, yet, many of us still don’t do it properly when we’re under pressure.

-It’s an age old human phenomena, we often know exactly what to do but still we don’t always do it
+We often know exactly what to do but still we don’t always do it.

 Most of the tension and anxiety we see affecting presenters today can be dispelled by the simple and immensely powerful act of mindful breathing.